GenericMappingTools/pygmt/doc/api/index.rst

     clib.Session.virtualfile_from_grid

-Low level access (these are mostly used by the :mod:`gmt.clib` package):
+Low level access (these are mostly used by the :mod:`pygmt.clib` package):

 .. autosummary::
     :toctree: generated